-- to ensure that any indigenous or non-indigenous archaeological site identified by the onsite archaeological survey required by condition 13(f), and required to be protected, is avoided. - b) Details of the new site entrance off the Woolsthorpe Heywood Road; - c) Southern Bent-wing Bat Habitat as required in condition 3(e); - d) Global positioning system coordinates for each turbine; - All wind turbines set back not less than 150 metres from the boundaries of neighbouring land owned by persons other than the landowner of the subject site, excluding Slatterys Road and Johnson Road west extension (paper road) which transect the land, but including the boundary of the Woolsthorpe-Heywood Road; - f) Details of the model, sound power level and capacity of the wind turbines to be installed; - g) Elevations, materials and finishes of the wind turbines and other buildings and works; - h) Details of any signage, which must be limited to: - directional signs showing the location of any entry access; - signs required specifically related to site safety issues including as required by condition 32; - signs included in the approved Traffic Management Plan required by condition 9. - Vegetation exclusion zones based on the zones of high habitat value shown on Maps 2 and 3 of Appendix E to the Planning Application Report and defined in consultation with DELWP Environment Portfolio to the satisfaction of the Minister for Planning; - Access tracks within the site designed in consultation with the CFA that provide appropriate access for fire fighting vehicles to the satisfaction of the Minister for Planning. - 2.
+- a) Any necessary adjustment to the layout of the wind farm: - to ensure that clearing of native vegetation identified in flora surveys conducted in accordance with condition 4 is avoided to the satisfaction of the Minister for Planning; - to ensure that ground disturbance associated with the construction of the wind energy facility does not adversely impact on designated waterways.
+Turbines are to be located more than 100 metres from any designated waterway, with the exception of Turbine 14 which may encroach in this setback; - to ensure the habitat setback requirements in condition 3(e) are met; - to ensure that any indigenous or non-indigenous archaeological site identified by the onsite archaeological survey required by condition 13(f), and required to be protected, is avoided. - b) Details of the new site entrance off the Woolsthorpe Heywood Road; - c) Southern Bent-wing Bat Habitat as required in condition 3(e); - d) Global positioning system coordinates for each turbine; - e) All wind turbines set back not less than 150 metres from the boundaries of neighbouring land owned by persons other than the landowner of the subject site, excluding Slatterys Road and Johnson Road west extension (paper road) which transect the land, but including the boundary of the Woolsthorpe-Heywood Road; - f) Details of the model, sound power level and capacity of the wind turbines to be installed; - g) Elevations, materials and finishes of the wind turbines and other buildings and works; - h) Details of any signage, which must be limited to: - directional signs showing the location of any entry access; - signs required specifically related to site safety issues including as required by condition 32; - signs included in the approved Traffic Management Plan required by condition 9. - Vegetation exclusion zones based on the zones of high habitat value shown on Maps 2 and 3 of Appendix E to the Planning Application Report and defined in consultation with DELWP Environment Portfolio to the satisfaction of the Minister for Planning; - j) Access tracks within the site designed in consultation with the CFA that provide appropriate access for fire fighting vehicles to the satisfaction of the Minister for Planning. - 2.
 The use and development as shown on the endorsed plans must not be altered or modified without the written consent of the Minister for Planning; except that the micro-siting of wind turbines and consequential micro-siting of associated tracks and reticulation lines as defined below does not require written consent and will be viewed as generally in accordance with the endorsed plans.